Did you know that dumping into the gutter or storm drain is illegal and can result in fines or penalties?

 - Facilities subject to storm water effluent limitations guidelines, new source performance standards, or toxic pollutant effluent standards

-The Construction General Permit is a permit issued by the state to cover to businesses that engage in any construction that will result in the disturbance of one or more acres.
+The Construction General Permit is a permit issued by the state to cover businesses that engage in any construction that will result in the disturbance of 5,000 square feet or 50 cubic yards of material.
 You must notify the City of San Leandro Engineering and Transportation Department at (510) 577-3428 prior to the start of construction activities.

 For more information about either the Industrial Activities Storm Water Permit or the Construction General Permit, contact the State Water Resources Control Board at (916) 657-1146 or online at www.swrcb.ca.gov.

 The storm drain exists to drain runoff of rainwater.
 However, the following discharges are allowed on a conditional basis using proper best management practices:

 - Pool and spa water (must be free of chlorine and algae)

 - Water from crawl space pumps